How to identify Tone questions: Tone is feeling, not thinking. Look for emotion

 Which of the following best describes the author’s feelings toward . . .

-How to tackle it: Look for adjectives in the passage that describe
+How to tackle them: Look for adjectives in the passage that describe